arcetri/gmprime/README.md

 - Implement in C, the Lucas-Lehmer-Riesel test as implemented by [lucas.cal][lucas.cal].
 - Implement optimized search for _V(1)_ values that satisfy the [Rödseth][rodseth] criteria.
-- Implement the Lucas-Lehmer-Riesel primality test using [GNU MP][gmump] library calls.
+- Implement the Lucas-Lehmer-Riesel primality test using [GNU MP][gmp] library calls.
 - Allow for detailed debugging of each computational sub-step including each square, subtract 2 and modulus operations.
 - Allow to check the correctness of computational sub-step using [calc][calc].